albertcbraun/CMS50FW/README.md

 At this point, there will be a delay while the Bluetooth "machinery" on your Android device carries out discovery and tries to find the CMS50FW.
 It should take about 10 seconds (or less).

-If the connection succeeds, you will be called back on your implementation of the method cms50FWBluetoothConnectionManager.onConnectionEstablished.
+If the connection succeeds, you will be called back on your implementation of the method CMS50FWConnectionListener.onConnectionEstablished.

 Once that has happened, you can ask the CMS50FW to start streaming data:
 ````
 cms50FWBluetoothConnectionManager.startData()
 ````
 You should start to see callbacks about 60 times per second on your implementation of the method CMS50FWConnectionListener.onDataFrameArrived.
-The cms50fwlib library feeds onDataFrameArrived a [DataFrame](https://github.com/albertcbraun/CMS50FW/blob/master/cms50fwlib/src/main/java/com/albertcbraun/cms50fwlib/DataFrame.java) object each time.
+The cms50fwlib library feeds onDataFrameArrived a convenient  [DataFrame](https://github.com/albertcbraun/CMS50FW/blob/master/cms50fwlib/src/main/java/com/albertcbraun/cms50fwlib/DataFrame.java) object whose properties can be read in your client.

 ### CMS50FWLibTestApp